CSpanias/cspanias.github.io/_posts/2023-10-20-Marketplace Write Up.md

 >The sysadmin of The Marketplace, Michael, has given you access to an internal server of his, so you can pentest the marketplace platform he and his team has been working on.
 He said it still has a few bugs he and his team need to iron out.

 And that's all there is!
-We are now left alone to figure out where those three flags are 🚩🚩🚩🤔 !
+We are now left alone to figure out where those 🚩🚩🚩 are 🤔 !

-There are a lot of concepts involved in this CTF room, so let's see what kind of background knowledge is needed for solving it.
+There are a lot of concepts involved in this CTF room, so grab a strong ☕️ and let's crack on!

 ### 2.1 Cross-site Scripting (XSS)